jenkaplan/ConnectThree/README.md

 -At first I wanted an H2 to say who's turn it is and who won, but then I decided to do an alert so it could trigger the Make It Rain and the song.

 ## Unsolved Problems
--I would like to have this look good accross browsers.
--I am confused by testing the responsiveness.
-In the tester this looks good on desktop, tablet and mobile, but in reality when I make my window narrower it looks bad.
 -I would like to have Putin and Trump drop down.
 -I'm not happy with how the images look.
 I would like to get a friend to create better images.